I’ve dedicated the page to my Mega Civilization/Mega Empires retro re-design and map expansion. I updated this page

 Mega Civilization was published in 2015 and Western Empires in 2019, both by 999 games.
 This site caters to both systems while giving a nod to its predecessors Civilization, published by Hartland Trefoil in 1980, and Advanced Civilization, published by Avalon Hill in 1991.
-The material on this site is entirely fan made and non-profit, only intended for DIY purposes.
+The material on this site is fan made and non-profit, only intended for DIY purposes.
 No copyright infringement is intended.

 Dedicated to the memory of Francis Tresham, Master Game Designer.

 A big thanks to John Rodriguez who once got me started into this madness, and Nathan Barhorst who got me to continue.
-Thanks also to Flo de Haan and Gerart de Haan whos relentless efforts to evolve, refine and innovate keeps the Civilization/Empires system alive, and to Bernie Roessler and Thomas Phinney for valuable contributions.
+Thanks also to Flo de Haan and Gerart de Haan, whos relentless efforts to evolve, refine and innovate keeps the Civilization/Empires system alive.
+Finally, many thanks to Bernie Roessler and Thomas Phinney for valuable contributions.

 Many regards to the (now defunct) Expansion Project and (alive) civ.rol-play.com communities and anyone I might have forgotten.
 If you’d like to play Civilization online, be sure to go to Nathan’s civ.rol-play.com.

 This is “The Big One”, the entire 27-player map covering all of Mega Civilization (that is, both Western Empires and Eastern Empires), as well as a composite of the various East Asian maps out there.
-Also included for the first time is my own Central Asia/Silk Road map extension to complete the Eurasian picture.
+Also included for the first time is my own Silk Road map extension to complete the Eurasian picture.

-The Eurasian map is available both as one giant map (for those with the necessary recourses to print such a thing) and as three slightly smaller maps, each covering one trade area:
+The Eurasian map is available both as one giant map (for those with the necessary recourses to print such a thing) and as three PA0 (A0/ANSI E) size connected maps: